Board of Supervisors

 The Functions of the Board of Supervisors

-- Three-member boards of supervisors govern Second Class Townships.
+- Five-member boards of supervisors govern Second Class Townships.
 The term of office of a township supervisor is six years.
 Responding to demands for additional representation in large townships, the state legislature authorized five-member boards, upon approval by the voters of a township through referendum.
 Lower Paxton Township has voted to increase its board to five members.
 To qualify to serve as a township supervisor an individual must be a registered voter of and maintain residency within the township during the term of office.

 - The Second Class Township Code places the general supervision of the affairs of the township in the hands of the Board of Supervisors.
 As such, supervisors are required to assume many of the roles found in separate branches or levels of state and federal governments.
 Specifically, supervisors serve in legislative, executive, and administrative capacities.